Rayner Group – Data Protection Policy

 The GDPR requires Data Controllers to notify any Personal Data breach to the applicable Regulator and, in certain instances, the Data Subject.

 If you know, or suspect, that a Personal Data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the Legal Director and the Head of IS.
+Immediately contact the Rayner Group General Counsel and the Head of IS.
 You should preserve all evidence relating to the potential Personal Data breach.

 You may only transfer Personal Data outside the EEA in certain controlled circumstances.
 You should liaise with the Legal Department if such a transfer is proposed or considered.